averyark/roms/readme.md

 ```

 > [!NOTE]
-If you're downloading the source directly, you might be starting with a fresh Database
+If you're downloading the source directly, you might be starting with a fresh Database, use client.http to populate database

 APIs are accessible locally at http://127.0.0.1:8000/, documentation at http://127.0.0.1:8000/docs#/